awslabs/aws-config-engine-for-compliance-as-code/README.md

 We expect the engine to work for 100s of accounts, we are yet to hit the limit.
 The limit for the number of rules per account is about 65 rules, due to CloudFormation template size limits.
 If interested for higher limits, please raise an issue or contact me: jrault@amazon.com.

 ### Does the engine support multi-region?
-No, the engine focuses on multi-account environment as of now.
-If interested for multi-region, please raise an issue or contact me: jrault@amazon.com.
+Yes, the engine is able to deploy different sets of rules between regions and accounts.
+By default, it deploys 2 different baselines of rules (avoid to deploy multiple rules with global scope only once, i.e. rules on AWS IAM).
+If interested to have more options for multi-region, please raise an issue or contact me: jrault@amazon.com.

 ### Does the engine use AWS Organizations?
 No, for simplicity of the deployment and due to the multiple dimensions of each account we decided not to use AWS Organizations.
 If interested for using AWS Organizations, please raise an issue or contact me: jrault@amazon.com.

+### I am already using AWS Config today.
+Can I still use the Engine?
+Yes, the engine is compatible with an existing setup.

 # Overall Design